akuehntopf/Vagrant-Wordpress/README.md

 ## What if i am behind a proxy

 Open the Vagrantfile, find the proxy section and enter your proxy host and port.

+## What are the passwords?

+Unless noted otherwise the password is always "vagrant".
+The box will also have a MySQL database user named "vagrant" with this password.

+SSH into the box using the "vagrant" username and "vagrant" as password.